josmyJJ/OneToMany/README.md

 # OneToMany

-This application demonstrates one to one relationship using spring boot framework.
+This application demonstrates one to many relationship using spring boot framework.